Back to all

 From organizing files and managing auditor requests to reconciling financial statements and tracking adjustments, this guide provides a structured approach that reduces stress and improves accuracy.

-Whether you’re a controller, finance manager, or audit lead, use this checklist to bring clarity to your process, avoid common bottlenecks, and strengthen your team’s audit readiness with confidence.
+Whether you’re a controller, finance manager, or audit lead, use this financial audit checklist to bring clarity to your workflow, avoid common bottlenecks, and strengthen your team’s readiness with confidence.

 What is a Financial Audit?

-A financial audit is a formal examination of a company’s financial records to verify their accuracy and ensure they comply with accounting standards and regulations.
+A financial audit is a formal review of a company’s records to verify accuracy and ensure compliance with accounting standards and regulations.

-Auditors review transactions, balances, and processes to confirm that the financial statements reflect the company’s true financial position.
+Professionals examine transactions, balances, and workflows to confirm that financial statements reflect the company’s true position.

-Audits help build trust with investors, regulators, and stakeholders by confirming that the numbers reported are reliable.
+This process builds trust with investors, regulators, and stakeholders by ensuring reported figures are reliable.

-They also uncover gaps in internal controls or reporting practices, making audits a critical part of risk management and operational improvement.
+It also highlights gaps in internal controls or reporting practices, playing a vital role in risk management and operational improvement.

 Types of Financial Audit: Internal vs. External

-There are two main types of financial audits: internal and external.
+There are two main approaches to examining a company’s financial health: internal and external.

 Internal audits